apollographql/docs/README.md

 ### Using MDX

-MDX is just like Markdown except you can import and render React components within it.
+[MDX](https://mdxjs.com/) is just like Markdown except you can import and render React components within it.
 MDX files use the `.mdx` extension, and you may be familiar with them if you've worked in any of our docsets before.

+> Gatsby does not currently support MDX v2 ([MDX v2 only uses ESM](https://mdxjs.com/migrating/v2/#esm), which [Gatsby does not yet support](https://github.com/gatsbyjs/gatsby/discussions/31599)), so make sure that the MDX syntax you are using when authoring in an `.mdx` file is compatible with MDX v1.

 #### Shared content